jmmv-forestry/website/_posts/2015-06-19-how-to-commit-a-code-hack.md

 Question: Are _you_ aware that your proposed fix is a gross hack?

 If you do, great: you are already on the right track!
-If you do not, then you are [missing details](https://en.wikipedia.org/wiki/DunningKruger_effect) on the problem at hand&mdash;and missing details when fixing a bug is dangerous because: you probably won't fix the root cause; your "fix" may obscure the problem in most cases, but not all; or your "fix" may be introducing other bugs or changing the semantics of the code logic.
+If you do not, then you are [missing details](https://en.wikipedia.org/wiki/DunningKruger_effect) on the problem at hand---and missing details when fixing a bug is dangerous because: you probably won't fix the root cause; your "fix" may obscure the problem in most cases, but not all; or your "fix" may be introducing other bugs or changing the semantics of the code logic.

 **To the reviewer:** everything stated here applies _equally_ to you.
 If you lack fundamental knowledge on the codebase in which the change is being made, _you are not qualified to review the change_ because you cannot predict its ramifications throughout the system.
-Find someone else to act as (secondary) reviewer&mdash;assuming "that someone else" exists and is still available which is not always the case.
+Find someone else to act as (secondary) reviewer---assuming "that someone else" exists and is still available which is not always the case.

 Checking in code developed under these circumstances is harmful in the medium to long term.
 Do not check in code if you or your reviewer do not have deep knowledge of the system to predict the effects of the fix.
 And always try to pick reviewers that will be strict on this topic!